 ‘The Illusion Show’ had its debut at The Westminster Theatre in Victoria, London in 2001.
 Sadly, it was to be the very last show at this venue before the theatre closed down.
 Destroyed by fire.

 2002.
 As one door closes…..
 ‘The Magic Cavern’ – London’s most intimate and atmospheric theatre of magic, opened it’s doors for the first time in September 2002.
 It is now London’s long running magic show.
 The show celebrated its 1000th performance on the 4th May 2014.
-The show is currently booking to 30th JULY 2017.
+The show is currently booking through 2017 and into 2018.

 In 2004 Richard opened a magic and illusion show at The Jermyn Street Theatre in the West End under the title of ‘Late Night Magic’